Hematology NP salary: what to expect in 2026

 Reviewed for clinical accuracy · Methodology: NIH, NCBI, AANP guidelines

-Hematology nurse practitioners earn a specialty premium above the general NP median — typically $10,000–$20,000 above the national baseline, with additional upward pressure at academic cancer centers and in high-complexity subspecialties like bone marrow transplant and CAR-T cell therapy.
-The BLS May 2024 median for all NPs (SOC 29-1171) is $128,490.
-Hematology/oncology NPs cluster in the $135,000–$155,000 range at academic medical centers, with community oncology and outpatient benign hematology settings running $115,000–$135,000.
+Hematology nurse practitioners earn a specialty premium above the general NP median in the settings where the specialty concentrates – academic cancer centers, bone marrow transplant programs, and CAR-T cell therapy units.
+The BLS May 2025 median for all NPs (SOC 29-1171) is $132,300, with a 25th-to-75th percentile range of $117,990 to $156,700.
+Hematology/oncology NPs cluster in the $138,000–$160,000 range at academic medical centers, roughly $6,000–$28,000 above the all-NP median.
+Community oncology and outpatient benign hematology settings run $120,000–$140,000, which straddles the national median rather than clearing it – the specialty premium is a function of setting and acuity, not of the subspecialty label alone.

 The single most consequential compensation variables in hematology NP careers are: work setting (inpatient BMT vs outpatient clinic), AOCNP credential status, academic vs community affiliation, and whether the role includes on-call or procedure-based responsibilities.
 For the full career pathway, see how to become a hematology nurse practitioner.